-- Payroll procedures are required to be refreshed and control processes consistently operated to continue to ensure accurate payments, the follow up completed in February 2022 demonstrated that a number of recommendations had not been able to be fully implemented although progress against all of the recommendations had been made and these will be followed through to conclusion; - Transformation programme processes require to be updated to ensure they comply with best practice in programme and project management with all recommendations now having been implemented; - Increased focus of resources on cybersecurity control measures are required to ensure continued mitigation of increased risks, this has been completed apart from 2 recommendations that are being monitored until completion; and - Complete policy and procedures and consistent delivery of control processes for Residential and Non-residential care charging is required to ensure operation of effective charging and recovery processes, with all recommendations now having been implemented.
+- Payroll procedures are required to be refreshed and control processes consistently operated to continue to ensure accurate payments; - Transformation programme processes require to be updated to ensure they comply with best practice in programme and project management; - Increased focus of resources on cybersecurity control measures are required to ensure continued mitigation of increased risks; - Complete policy and procedures and consistent delivery of control processes for Residential and Non-residential care charging is required to ensure operation of effective charging and recovery processes.

-In addition to the above Internal Audit follows up on all recommendations made in previously issued audit reports to ensure that they have been implemented as agreed by Management.
-In 2021/22 follow-up reports were submitted to the Audit and Governance Committee on Management actions taken in respect of Homecare Services, Direct Payments, Fostering & Kinship Care, EU Exit, Section 75 Developers Contributions, Treasury Management, Payroll and Housing Rents.
-The additional follow-up work highlighted that all recommendations had been implemented or had been superseded.
+Internal Audit follows up on all recommendations made in previously issued audit reports to ensure that they have been implemented as agreed by Management.
+In 2021/22 follow-up reports were submitted to the Audit and Governance Committee on Management actions taken in respect of Payroll Deductions, Homecare Services, Direct Payments, Fostering & Kinship Care, EU Exit.
+Residential & non Residential Charging, Section 75 Developers Contributions, Treasury Management, Cybersecurity, Payroll and Housing Rents.
+The follow-up work highlighted that the majority of recommendations made had been implemented and that action was being taken towards the outstanding recommendations, with further follow up planned where necessary.

 The Internal Audit function also gives an assurance statement on the effectiveness of the system of internal controls within the Council.
 This was reported to the June 2022 meeting of the Audit and Governance Committee.
-For 2021/22, Internal Audit has concluded that subject to a number areas for improvement which are outlined below, reasonable assurance can be placed on the overall adequacy and effectiveness of East Lothian Council's framework of governance, risk management and control for the year ended 31 March 2022.
+For 2021/22, Internal Audit has concluded that subject to a number areas for improvement which are outlined below, reasonable assurance can be placed on the overall adequacy and effectiveness of East Lothian Council's framework of governance, risk management and control for the year ended 31 March 2021.
 Those areas which have been identified with scope for improvement include:

-- Control processes in place covering the Council partnership in East Lothian Mid-Market Homes LLP required significant improvement, although not substantially impacting on current positive outcomes for this partnership, recommendations have been agreed with management and substantial progress in implementing these recommendations has already been reported; - The Council requires to complete development of both Digital Learning and IT strategies to maintain momentum on new opportunities presented by rapid developments during the Pandemic period as part of recovery, recommendations have been agreed with management to complete both of these strategies; - Control processes for stock control for property maintenance impacted by resourcing issues and COVID factors require further focus to improve.
-Improved resourcing is being provided and system and process improvements already being developed with all recommendations having been agreed for implementation. - Controls over purchasing and lower value procurement processes require systems improvement to allow for enhancement of the control processes as we enter the recovery phase, recommendations have been agreed to implement these improvements.
+- Control processes in place covering the Council partnership in East Lothian Mid-Market Homes LLP required significant improvement, although not substantially impacting on current positive outcomes for this partnership; - The Council requires to complete development of both Digital Learning and IT strategies to maintain momentum on new opportunities presented by rapid developments during the Pandemic period as part of recovery; - Control processes for stock control for property maintenance impacted by resourcing issues and COVID factors require further focus to improve.
+Improved resourcing is being provided and system and process improvements already being developed. - Controls over purchasing and lower value procurement processes require systems improvement to allow for enhancement of the control processes as we enter the recovery phase.